codeurjc-students/2025-MyMLB/docs/DevelopmentGuide.md

 ---
 ## 🔄 Development Process
-The development process of the application follows an `itterative and incremental` process that follows the principles of the `Agile Manifesto` and incorporates some best practices from `Extreme Programming (XP) and Kanban` such as short development iterations, automated testing and continous integration (CI).
+The development process of the application follows an `iterative and incremental` process that follows the principles of the `Agile Manifesto` and incorporates some best practices from `Extreme Programming (XP) and Kanban` such as short development iterations, automated testing and continous integration (CI).

 ### 📋 Task Management
 For managing the tasks during the development process, it was used `GitHub Issues and GitHub Projects`.